Protect forest now

 4. Property rights: Can we buy land with legal certainty and protect it in the long term?

 Canada is a constitutional state with strict regulations on property relations.
 This makes arbitrary expropriation impossible.
 Damage entails comprehensive sanctions.
-The British Columbia Trespass Act clearly prohibits trespassing on private
+The British Columbia Trespass Act clearly prohibits trespassing on private land.
+Violations are prosecuted in court.

 Forest protected by you